microsoft/vscode-go/README.md

 ## How to use this extension?

+This extension requires the `go` tools.
+See [Go's installation guide](https://golang.org/doc/install) for the download/installation instruction.

 Install and open [Visual Studio Code](https://code.visualstudio.com).
 Press `Ctrl+Shift+X` or `Cmd+Shift+X` to open the Extensions pane.
 Find and install the Go extension.
 You can also install the extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go).
 Open any `.go` file in VS Code.
 The extension is now activated.

 This extension uses a set of Go tools to provide the various rich features.
 These tools are installed in your GOPATH by default.
 If you wish to have these tools in a separate location, provide the desired location in the setting `go.toolsGopath`.
 Read more about this and the tools at [Go tools that the Go extension depends on](https://github.com/Microsoft/vscode-go/wiki/Go-tools-that-the-Go-extension-depends-on).